 Here the guys tried to process Black Metal in raw audio http://dadabots.com/.

-2. The tracks of my favourite bands use different instruments – vocals, drums, bass, guitars, synthesizers.
+2. The tracks of my favorite bands use different instruments – vocals, drums, bass, guitars, synthesizers.
 Each instrument sounds together with the rest.
 I am looking for a model that would act just in the same way, that is, would work not only with individual instruments, but also take into account their joint sound.

 When a musician needs to learn the part of some instrument by ear, he tries to select the instrument he needs from the whole sound stream.
 Then he repeats its sound until he achieves a similar result.
 This is not the easiest task even for a person with a good ear – music can be difficult, the instruments “merge”.